micado-scale/docs/user_documentation/rst/application_description.rst

 Specification of the Virtual Machine
 ====================================

 The collection of docker containers (kubernetes applications) specified in the previous section is orchestrated by Kubernetes.
-This section introduces how the parameters of the virtual machine can be configured which will be hosts the Kubernetes worker node.
+This section introduces how the parameters of the virtual machine can be configured which will host the Kubernetes worker node.
 During operation MiCADO will instantiate as many virtual machines with the parameters defined here as required during scaling.
 MiCADO currently supports four different cloud interfaces: CloudSigma, CloudBroker, EC2, Nova.
 The following ports and protocols should be enabled on the virtual machine:

 ::